T

 museum

 A world-class museum dedicated to photography, featuring rotating exhibitions from renowned international photographers.
-The building itself offers stunning views of the Stockholm archipelago from its top-floor restaurant and bar.
+Its waterfront location offers stunning city views.

 3. Afternoon